 Whether you are building a DIY battery pack or a complex system that has sophisticated electrical requirements that can't be met with a single battery or you are just trying to double the run time of your DIY powerwall or battery-operated equipment, it's important to have an understanding of electrical differences between batteries in parallel vs series.
 If you know about how each configuration works and what the benefits are, then you will be able to design the perfect system for a given application.

-There are a few key aspects to remember when considering batteries in parallel vs series.
-When batteries are connected in parallel, their capacities get added together but their voltages do not.
-When batteries are connected in series, the voltages are summed but their capacities are not.
-If batteries are connected in a series configuration then it's ideal for each battery to have the same capacity (amp hours).
-In contrast, when batteries are put in a parallel configuration, it becomes essential to make sure their voltages are the same.
+In contrast, when batteries are put in a parallel configuration, it becomes essential to make sure their voltages are the same before connecting them.
 When batteries are connected in series, each battery experiences the same full load current as all other batteries in series.
 In contrast, when batteries are connected in parallel, they receive only their share of the current, which is proportional to each battery’s resistance compared to the total resistance of the parallel array.

 We hope this article helped you learn everything you wanted to know about batteries in parallel vs series.
 Thanks for reading!!